Riloscode/home-soc-lab/README.md

 - Integrate with GitHub Actions for CI learning

 ---
+> 🚧 This project is a work in progress.
+Additional setup steps, screenshots, and notes will be added soon.

+---
 ## 📫 Contact
 Have feedback or questions?
 Feel free to connect with me on LinkedIn or open an issue.